-As the Science Based Targets Initiative (SBTi) and Greenhouse Gas (GHG) Protocol have gained international recognition, there remain several unanswered questions for individual corporate members (e.g., processors, retailers, banks, etc.) in reporting against their climate goals.
-Uncertainties for producer members exist around how they should demonstrate the action they are taking to reduce emissions, so they can receive appropriate recognition and reward for these actions.
-This year, GRSB worked with The Context Network to survey a diverse group of stakeholders and members with the goal of providing clarification to GRSB members regarding measuring, tracking and reporting climate goals, specifically GHGs.
-This included mapping GRSB stakeholders across the global beef value chain and developing an understanding of the interests and needs regarding measuring and tracking GHG emissions.
-During the 2023 Communicators Summit, The Context Network held an in-person workshop to help us further understand the needs for this project and to produce a report with future recommendations.
+As the Science Based Targets Initiative (SBTi) and Greenhouse Gas (GHG) Protocol have gained international recognition, there remain several unanswered questions for individual corporate members (e.g., processors, retailers, banks, etc.) in reporting against their climate goals, and uncertainties for producer members around how they should demonstrate the action they are taking to reduce emissions, so they can receive appropriate recognition and reward for these actions.
+This year, GRSB has worked with The Context Network to survey a diverse group of stakeholders and members with the goal of providing clarification to GRSB members regarding measuring, tracking and reporting climate goals, specifically GHGs.
+This included mapping GRSB stakeholders across the global beef value chain and developing an understanding of the interests and needs of GRSB members and stakeholders in the beef value chain regarding measuring and tracking GHG emissions.
+During the 2023 Communicators Summit, The Context Network held an inperson workshop to help us further understand the needs for this project and to produce a report with future recommendations.